Noah-Zhuhaotian/Documents/Azure/Azure-DevOps/Deploying-Applications-with-Azure-DevOps.md

 ### Conclusion
 In this article, we explored how to integrate Azure DevOps, GitHub, and Azure services like App Service, SQL Database, and Key Vault to automate the CI/CD pipeline for an ASP.NET Core application.
 By using Terraform, we automated the infrastructure deployment, ensuring a seamless process from source code to production.

-This setup provides secure management of secrets, easy access control with Azure AD, and streamlined deployment processes through Azure DevOps Pipelines
+This setup provides secure management of secrets, easy access control with Azure AD, and streamlined deployment processes through Azure DevOps Pipelines.